TL;DR

 To add Samba user in Linux, you can follow these steps:

-- Create Samba User: Create a new Samba user with the desired username.
+. - Create a new Samba user with the command:

-- Set Password: Assign a strong and secure password to the new Samba user.
+. - Enter a strong and secure password for the new Samba user when prompted.

 Continue reading the guide below to learn the step-by-step method to add Samba user in Linux and the common errors that can occur with the troubleshooting tips.